top of page

 What activities are permitted with a business visa in Germany?

-Activities that fall under the so-called non-employment fiction (Section 16 in conjunction with Section 30 of the Employment Ordinance) are permitted, e.g.: participation in meetings, contract negotiations, attending trade fairs, company management or contract monitoring.
+Activities that fall under the so-called non-employment fiction (Section 16 in conjunction with Section 30 BeschV) are permitted, e.g.: participation in meetings, contract negotiations, attending trade fairs, company management or contract monitoring.

 What are the requirements for applying for a business visa?

-Required documents include an invitation letter from a German company, a credible travel plan, proof of travel funding, travel health insurance, and documents proving your willingness to return.
-These requirements may vary slightly depending on your country of origin.
+Required documents include an invitation letter from a German company, a credible travel plan, proof of travel funding, travel health insurance, and documentation of willingness to return.
+The requirements may vary slightly depending on the country of origin.

 6. Conclusion

 The business visa for Germany is a key issue for international business travelers, entrepreneurs, and investors planning short-term business activities in Germany.
-Unlike a work visa, it does not authorize employment, but only the performance of clearly defined business activities such as contract negotiations, trade fair visits, or company management in accordance with Section 16 of the Employment Regulations (BeschV).
-For a successful application, proof of an invitation from a German business partner, travel planning, and sufficient financial resources is required.
+Unlike a work visa , it does not authorize employment, but only the performance of clearly defined business activities such as contract negotiations, trade fair visits, or company management in accordance with Section 16 of the Employment Regulations (BeschV).
+For a successful application, proof of an invitation from a German business partner , travel planning, and sufficient financial resources are required.
 Those who comply with the legal framework for a business visa for Germany ensure smooth and legally secure access to the German market.

 bottom of page